5 retro toys that had to be taken off the shelves for being too dangerous

 Every kid will be emotionally scarred at some point, but the literal scarring of the face was a step too far.
 Clackers were classified a “mechanical hazard” in 1976.

 Fun fact No. 1: The demise of Clackers created one of the most wonderfully-named lawsuits of all-time: United States v.
 Article Consisting of 50,000 Cardboard Boxes More or Less, Each Containing One Pair of Clacker Balls.

 Fun fact No. 2: The toy found brief popularity in Egypt in 2017.
-However, after earning the name “Sisi’s balls,” after the testicles of Egyptian President Abdel Fattah el-Sisi, the toy was banned and deemed offensive by the government.
+However, after earning a name that equated it with a certain body part of Egyptian President Abdel Fattah el-Sisi, the toy was banned and deemed offensive by the government.